dbt-labs/docs.getdbt.com/website/docs/reference/configs-and-properties.md

 ## Where can I define properties?

-In dbt, properties are declared in `.yml` files, in the same directory as your resources.

-You can name these files `whatever_you_want.yml` and nest them arbitrarily deeply in subfolders within each directory.
+In dbt, you can use `properties.yml` files to define properties for resources.
+You can declare properties in `.yml` files, in the same directory as your resources.
+You can name these files `whatever_you_want.yml` and nest them arbitrarily in sub-folders within each directory.

 We highly recommend that you define properties in dedicated paths alongside the resources they're describing.